 Then the Pharisees went out, and held a council against him, how they might destroy him.
 But when Jesus knew [it], he withdrew himself from thence: and great multitudes followed him, and he healed them all; And charged them that they should not make him known: That it might be fulfilled which was spoken by Esaias (Isaiah) the prophet, saying…Matthew 12:14-17 (KJV)

 Matthew made it clear to us that Isaiah was speaking about the Messiah.
 When I got to verse 6, I saw something that made me start to wonder.
 Let’s look at verse 6…

 I the LORD have called thee in righteousness, and will hold thine hand, and will keep thee, and give thee for a covenant of the people, for a light of the Gentiles Isaiah 42:6 (KJV)

-You know and I know that we (Gentiles or non-Jews) are saved through Jesus Christ who was the Messiah for the Jewish people.
+You know and I know that we are saved through Jesus Christ who was the Messiah for the Israel.
 We know that Paul was sent to preach to the Gentiles to reach them for Christ and that Peter was taught that the gospel is also for the Gentiles in Acts 10 with the vision of the unclean animals.
-So, yeah, we who are Gentiles and saved through faith in Jesus Christ who is the Jewish Messiah know that the gospel is also for the Gentile as well as the Jew.
+So, yeah, we who are Gentiles and saved through faith in Jesus Christ who is the Israeli Messiah know that the gospel is also for the Gentile as well as the Jew.
 Here is one scripture out of many that show the gospel being available to the Gentiles…

 For I am not ashamed of the gospel of Christ: for it is the power of God unto salvation to every one that believeth; to the Jew first, and also to the Greek (non-Jew or Gentile).
 Romans 1:16 (KJV) Italics are my words inserted